 Software downloads and hacks

-Websites that interface with Apple iCloud servers
+Websites that interface with Apple servers

 Online tools that appear to interface with Apple servers are also a scam.